Chapter 1: Where it Began...

 “Shut up, Ezra.
 If it was a curse, she was trying to cast on us, then she clearly failed.
 No spell takes 3 days to cast.
 Plus, she looks younger than us.
 Doubt she can even cast any magic yet.”
 Fenris snapped at Ezra, who quickly stopped in his tracks.

-I trembled at the spot where I sat.
+I trembled where I sat.
 Were they going to report me to the authorities?
 If they took me to the authorities...
 The sisters...
 In this society, witches were the lowest of the food chain.
 They looked down upon and suppressed us, while Lycans were on the top and protectors of all races.
 The wolves were resistant to most magical spells, making them the apex of all the races.

 Their only rivals in power were vampires, but they had a weakness in the sun.
 They would not burn while in it, but their power would drain drastically.
 Most vampires used umbrellas while out during the daylight, while others avoided it altogether, making them night owls.
 Before I could think of a way out of this mess, Fenris asked once again.